 It is also recommended that you get the annual flu vaccination when it becomes available (April 2020).
 Talk with your doctor or pharmacist for more information.

 We’ve pulled together the following information from several sources that provide the facts.
 We’ll continue to update this page as new information and facts emerge.

 Coronavirus Health Information Line

 Call this line if you’re seeking information on coronavirus (COVID-19).
 It operates 24 hours a day, seven days a week on 1800 020 080.

 Call our nurses for information about your musculoskeletal condition, treatments and things to do to look after yourself.
 It operates weekdays 9am to 5pm.
 Call 1800 263 265 or can email email@example.com and our nurses will get back to you as soon as possible on the next business day.

-Subscribe to our weekly eNewsletter MSK News for the latest information about COVID-19, musculoskeletal health, physical distancing, getting a good night’s sleep, staying active during the pandemic, looking after your mental health, and so much more.
+Subscribe to our fortnightly eNewsletter MSK News for the latest information about COVID-19, musculoskeletal health, physical distancing, getting a good night’s sleep, staying active during the pandemic, looking after your mental health, and so much more.